octimot/StoryToolkitAI/README.md

 any of its features.
 We may develop features that depend on external services, but the current features will always be free and will never be capped.

-If you want to support the development, check out our [Patreon page](https://www.patreon.com/StoryToolkitAI)
+**Some features are released earlier only to our Patreon Patrons.** If you want to support the development, check out our [Patreon page](https://www.patreon.com/StoryToolkitAI) and get some cool perks.

+## About data privacy
-By the way, if you feel that your content is sensitive or subject to privacy laws, no worries: the tool does not send anything to the Internet, it only uses your local machine to transcribe and translate your audio.
+By the way, if you feel that your content is sensitive or subject to privacy laws, no worries: the tool does not send anything that you don't want to the Internet, it only uses your local machine to transcribe and translate your audio.

+Currently, the only features that send data from your machine to the Internet are:
+- the Tool itself is checking whether your StoryToolkitAI API Token is valid (only when entered)
+- the Assistant is sending data to the Internet (directly to OpenAI).

 ---